jmqm/bitwarden_rs-backup/README.md

 Backs up vaultwarden files using cron daemon.
-Can be set to be run automatically.
+Can be set to run automatically.

 ## Usage